 It is important to note, however, that even though all life insurance companies have some criteria for qualifying their applicants for coverage, these parameters are not all identical.
 Because of that, you may find that you could apply with one company and be rated as a Standard policyholder, and apply with another and be rated as a Substandard – which can make a big difference in what you pay in premium.

 With that in mind, it is important to shop and compare more than just one life insurance company before making a final decision on the coverage that you purchase.
 Doing this does not have to be time consuming – and it does not have to require going from one individual insurance carrier to another.
 By working with an independent brokerage that has access to numerous life insurance carriers, you can have the information that you need very quickly – and you can compare the policies and the premium prices in an unbiased manner, often in just a matter of a few minutes.
-This can save you countless hours of time and frustration throughout the life insurance buying process.

 What If You Do Not Qualify for Regular, Traditionally Underwritten Life Insurance Coverage?

-If you are not able to qualify for a medically underwritten life insurance policy due to your iron deficiency anemia, there are still other alternatives that you may be able to take to obtain the life insurance coverage that you need.
+There are still other alternatives that you may be able to take to obtain the life insurance coverage that you need.
 One route that you could go would be to apply for a no medical exam life insurance policy.

 Also, because there are no medical requirements to review, a no medical exam life insurance policy can often be approved much more quickly than a traditionally underwritten life insurance policy, too.
 Therefore, you could have your insurance coverage within just a matter of days – or possibly even sooner – as versus weeks.